Arkanthara/digital_forensic/report/report.typ

 Therefore, retaining all the spectral details of the video may prove unnecessary for good quality reproduction of the video.

+==== Temporal irrelevance

+The human visual system is not sensitive to rapid changes.
+Thus, in the case of a video, only about 30 frames per second are necessary for humans to perceive smooth motion.
+Since human visual system is unable to detect rapid changes between successive frames, this can be exploited to reduce the amount of data used by a video without loss of visual quality.

+=== Statistical redundancies

+The statistical redundancies of each frame of a video can be used to optimize the amount of data used.
+Among these redundancies, we have spatial, spectral, and temporal redundancies, as in the human visual system.

+==== Spatial irrelevance

+==== Spectral irrelevance

+==== Temporal irrelevance

 == H.264